-If you are a denture wearer, you have likely had some complaints about them at some point.
+If you wear dentures, you’ve probably occasionally complained about them.
 False teeth are notoriously hard to get used to, but you never have to ‘withstand’ pain or discomfort.
 Here are a few common issues you may be having with your dentures and how to solve them.

 Speaking while wearing prosthetic teeth- Have fun with it!